SeisoLLC/goat/CONTRIBUTING.md

     and the values supplied will take precedence over the default autofix or standard arguments supplied in the goat.
     Any desired autofix arguments must be explicitly supplied as part of the new env variable value.

-4. Autofix is available for certain linters and can be invoked in two ways:
+4. Autofix is available for certain linters and is enabled by default> To disable autofix, use:
-   1. `docker run -e INPUT_AUTO_FIX="true" -v $PWD:/goat/ -rm <hash>`
+   1. `docker run -e INPUT_AUTO_FIX="false" -v "$PWD:/goat/" --rm <hash>` or
-   2. `pipenv run invoke reformat`
+   2. `pipenv run invoke goat --disable-autofix`

 ### Linter Update Considerations